horner/mcp-postmessage/src/protocol/README.md

 }
 ```

-**2. SetupHandshakeReply** (Client → Server)
+**2. SetupHandshakeReply** (Outer Frame → Inner Frame)

-**Context**: The client has received the handshake message and validates that it can work with this protocol version.
-If `requiresVisibleSetup` is true, the client makes the iframe visible to the user.
+**Context**: The Outer Frame receives the `SetupHandshakeMessage` and replies to confirm its willingness to proceed with setup.
+If `requiresVisibleSetup` was true, the Outer Frame is responsible for making the Inner Frame visible.

-**Security**: The client sends this reply to complete the mutual handshake.
-Upon receiving this message, the server must:
+**TARGET ORIGIN**: The Outer Frame uses the origin of the Inner Frame, which it knows from the iframe's `src` or the popup's URL.

-1. Check `event.origin` against its allowed origins list
+**SECURITY**: Upon receiving this message, the Inner Frame must:
-2. If allowed, pin this origin for all future messages to this client
+1. Validate that `event.origin` matches the expected Outer Frame's origin.
-3. Never use `'*'` as target origin after this point
+2. Pin `event.origin` for all subsequent communication in this session.

 ```typescript
 export interface SetupHandshakeReplyMessage {